 There's nothing more categorized as quintessential "American food" than Thanksgiving dinner filled with turkey, green bean casserole, cranberry sauce, and sweet potato casserole.
-Thanksgiving is usually focused on the turkey, but many Americans consider the stars of the show to be the Thanksgiving side dishes.
+Thanksgiving recipes are usually focused on the turkey, but many Americans consider the stars of the show to be the Thanksgiving side dishes.
 In fact, Zippia, put together a comprehensive map showing which side dish took favor at the Thanksgiving table according to every American state.
 Let's see which Thanksgiving side dish recipe is the Nation's favorite!

 In the South, Macaroni and Cheese is King

 In states such as Georgia, South Carolina, North Carolina, and Virginia, alongside the buttermilk biscuits, cornbread stuffing, and corn casserole, a big dish of macaroni and cheese is usually found.
 Mmm they know their comfort food!
 Traditionally mac and cheese casserole is cooked on the stovetop and finished in the oven with a topping of breadcrumbs, but it can also be made in the slow cooker or instant pot.

 Brussels Sprouts, Cranberry Sauce, and Butternut Squash Are Less Than Desirable on Thanksgiving Day

 As yummy as veggies can be, roasted butternut squash salad, brussels sprouts salad, and cranberry sauce didn't make the favorites list for the holiday table.
 In fact, it was only New Hampshire that took up for cranberry sauce!